 ●The first trial randomly assigned 78 patients with persistent insomnia to receive CBT-I alone, temazepam alone, CBT-I plus temazepam, or placebo for eight weeks .
 At the end of the treatment phase, all of the therapies had significantly decreased the wake time after sleep onset compared with placebo, although there were no significant differences when the treatment groups were compared with each other.
 Two years following the completion of treatment, only the CBT-I alone group had maintained its reduction in the wake time after initial sleep onset.

 ●The second trial randomly assigned 160 patients with persistent insomnia to receive CBT-I plus zolpidem or CBT-I alone for six weeks .
 Both groups had decreased sleep onset latency, decreased wake time after sleep onset, and increased sleep efficiency when compared with baseline after six weeks.
 However, there was no significant difference in the remission rate when the groups were compared with each other (44 versus 39 percent).
 The patients then underwent secondary randomization.
 Patients in the CBT-I alone group were randomly assigned to no treatment or maintenance CBT-I, while patients in the CBT-I plus zolpidem group were randomly assigned to either maintenance CBT-I or maintenance CBT-I plus as-needed zolpidem.
-The improvement of sleep latency, wake time after sleep onset, and sleep efficiency was maintained in all groups at six months, when compared with baseline.
-The remission rate was higher at six months among the groups that had received CBT-I plus zolpidem during the initial six weeks of the trial, than among the groups that had initially received CBT-I alone (56 versus 43 percent).
+The improvement of sleep latency, wake time after sleep onset, and sleep efficiency was maintained in all groups at 6, 12, and 24 months, with slight advantage to maintenance CBT-I without continued use of zolpidem as needed .

 Taken together, the evidence indicates that CBT-I alone, drug therapy alone, and combination therapy all improve measures of insomnia (eg, wake time after sleep onset) within weeks of initiating the therapy.
 Continuing CBT-I alone after the completion of initial therapy appears to be the best option for maintaining improvement long-term.
 CBT-I also increases the likelihood that the medication can eventually be tapered .